Space Shuttle: Orbiter

 The orbiter had design elements and capabilities of both a rocket and an aircraft to allow it to launch vertically and then land as a glider.
 Its three-part fuselage provided support for the crew compartment, cargo bay, flight surfaces, and engines.
 The rear of the orbiter contained the Space Shuttle Main Engines (SSME), which provided thrust during launch, as well as the Orbital Maneuvering System (OMS), which allowed the orbiter to achieve, alter, and exit its orbit once in space.
-Its double-delta wings were 60 ft long, and were swept 81° at the inner leading edge and 45° at the outer leading edge.
+Its cropped-compound delta wings were 60 ft long, and were swept 81° at the inner leading edge and 45° at the outer leading edge.
 Each wing had an inboard and outboard elevon to provide flight control during reentry, along with a flap located between the wings, below the engines to control pitch.
 The orbiter's vertical stabilizer was swept backwards at 45° and contained a rudder that could split to act as a speed brake.
 The vertical stabilizer also contained a two-part drag parachute system to slow the orbiter after landing.
 The orbiter used retractable landing gear with a nose landing gear and two main landing gear, each containing two tires.
 The main landing gear contained two brake assemblies each, and the nose landing gear contained an electro-hydraulic steering mechanism.

 Crew

 The Space Shuttle crew varied per mission.
 They underwent rigorous testing and training to meet the qualification requirements for their roles.
 The crew was divided into three categories: Pilots, Mission Specialists, and Payload Specialists.
-Pilots were further divided into two roles: the Space Shuttle Commander, who would seat in the forward left seat and the Space Shuttle Pilot who would seat in the forward right seat.
+Pilots were further divided into two roles: the Space Shuttle Commander sat in the forward left seat, and the Space Shuttle Pilot sat in the forward right seat.
 The test flights, STS-1 through STS-4 only had two members each, the commander and pilot.
 The commander and the pilot were both qualified to fly and land the orbiter.
 The on-orbit operations, such as experiments, payload deployment, and EVAs, were conducted primarily by the mission specialists who were specifically trained for their intended missions and systems.
 Early in the Space Shuttle program, NASA flew with payload specialists, who were typically systems specialists who worked for the company paying for the payload's deployment or operations.
 The final payload specialist, Gregory B. Jarvis, flew on STS-51-L, and future non-pilots were designated as mission specialists.
 An astronaut flew as a crewed spaceflight engineer on both STS-51-C and STS-51-J to serve as a military representative for a National Reconnaissance Office payload.
 A Space Shuttle crew typically had seven astronauts, with STS-61-A flying with eight.